jacksliwoski/jacksliwoski/README.md

 I am a undegrad student at the University of Washington studying Informatics

 ## Objective
-Currently seeking a summer internship in cybersecurity or network infrastructure to contribute technical expertise and develop professionally for a career as a cybersecurity analyst.
+Currently seeking a summer internship in information technology to contribute technical expertise and develop professionally.

 ## Projects
 #### (Some still migrating to github)